Level 4 Award in Supporting Children & Young People with Social, Emotional and Mental Health Needs (SEMH)

 The course is open to those:

-- Working as teachers / practitioners in early years/primary/secondary schools & educational establishments
+- Working in a teaching or support role in early years/primary/secondary schools & educational establishments

 - Building a portfolio of Level 4 SEND related qualifications.